Will Your Insurance Cover a Slip and Fall Incident in Your Airbnb?

 - Get reimbursed

-If you’re not covered by a short-term rental insurance company, but have homeowner coverage, check if they’ll cover the incident.
+If you’re not covered by a vacation rental damage insurance company, but have homeowner coverage, check if they’ll cover the incident.
 Note that most home insurers won’t cover any injuries or property damage caused by a commercial activity like renting your property on Airbnb.
 If your homeowner’s insurance policy doesn’t cover this, make a claim for Airbnb Host Liability Insurance.

 How to use the Airbnb Host Liability Insurance